 A mobile app with login, profile, messaging, payments features | • The features and functions that characterize the final product or service • Product scope completion is measured against product requirements. | |

-Document defining how scope is defined → validated → controlled | A subsidiary plan within the project management plan that establishes how scope will be defined, developed, monitored, controlled, and validated throughout the project lifecycle. | |
+Document defining how scope is defined → validated → controlled | • Subsidiary plan within the project management plan that documents how scope will be defined, developed, monitored, controlled, and validated • Includes the WBS approach, change control process, and acceptance procedure | |

-In-scope: Web app; Out-of-scope: Mobile native apps, API integrations | • Clear demarcation between what is included and excluded from the project • Boundaries prevent scope creep by establishing expectations early |
+In-scope: Web app; Out-of-scope: Mobile native apps, API integrations | • Clear demarcation between what is included and excluded from the project • Boundaries prevent scope creep by establishing expectations early. | |